 Why is this medication prescribed?

 Posaconazole is used to prevent serious fungal infections that can spread throughout the body in adults and children 2 years of age and older with a weakened ability to fight infection.
+Posaconazole delayed-release tablets are used to treat invasive aspergillosis (a serious fungal infection that begins in the lungs and spreads through the bloodstream to other organs) in adults and teenagers 13 years of age and older.
 Posaconazole oral suspension is also used to treat yeast infections of the mouth and throat including yeast infections in adults and teenagers 13 years of age and older that could not be treated successfully with other medications.
 Posaconazole is in a class of medications called azole antifungals.
 It works by slowing the growth of fungi that cause infection.

 How should this medicine be used?

 Posaconazole comes as an immediate-release oral suspension (liquid), as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) tablet, and as a delayed-release oral suspension to take by mouth.
-The delayed-release tablets and delayed-release oral suspension are usually taken with food twice daily on the first day and then once a day.
+The delayed-release tablets are usually taken with or without food twice daily on the first day and then once a day.
+The delayed-release oral suspension is usually taken with food twice daily on the first day and then once a day.
 The immediate-release oral suspension is usually taken one to three times a day with a full meal or within 20 minutes after a meal.
 If you cannot take the immediate-release oral suspension with a full meal, take it with a liquid nutritional supplement or an acidic carbonated drink such as ginger ale.
 Your doctor will determine how long you need to use this medication.
 Take posaconazole at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take posaconazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the oral suspension well before each use to mix the medication evenly.